You can keep lost weight off.

 Most media coverage about weight loss these days is about how hard it is to lose weight.
 There are many confusing reports about what one needs to do to lose weight.
 And, even if you’ve been successful at losing weight, there’s no shortage of stories about how difficult it is to keep lost weight off.

-There are more successful weight-loss stories than you might think.
+There are many more successful weight-loss stories than you might think.

 That’s why, contrary to popular media, in this post I’m sharing how 10,000+ people lost weight and kept it off!
 Read about it, or watch my cool, hand-drawn animations in the video above.